Non-Academic Admissions Clearance

 All applicants for admission or readmission to the University of Central Florida, including applicants for post-baccalaureate or non-degree-seeking attendance, and regardless of program of study, are required to disclose on the application prior criminal conduct, pending criminal charges, and prior educational misconduct.
 The University reviews all applications in which a student discloses prior criminal conduct or prior educational misconduct to determine whether the admission of the applicant is in the best interest of the University.
 The office responsible for this review is the Office of Student Rights and Responsibilities.
 Applicants who fail to disclose prior criminal misconduct, pending criminal charges, or any prior educational misconduct are in violation of the disclosure requirements of this paragraph and may be subject to appropriate action by the University, including denial of admission or readmission, revocation of admission, or other academic and/or disciplinary action prescribed by the University, up to and including dismissal.
 Applicants are not required to disclose minor traffic violations.

 Step 1: Procedure

-PLEASE NOTE: If you have ever been charged with a criminal offense or have a disciplinary history and do not report it, this could be grounds for rescinding your application or charging you with providing false or misleading information, which could result in suspension or expulsion from the University of Central Florida.
+- PLEASE NOTE: If you have ever been charged with a criminal offense or have a disciplinary history from an educational institution and do not report it, this could be grounds for rescinding your application or charging you with providing false or misleading information, which could result in suspension, dismissal or expulsion from the University of Central Florida.

-If further information is required, OSRR may speak with:
+- If further information is needed, OSRR may contact: